 - 200-hr YA Registered Yoga Teacher, Asheville Yoga Center.

 Like many parents who look for sleep solutions, my situation was once dire.
 I was a new mom.
-My child and I were sleep-deprived from the very beginning.
+My child (a premie diagnosed with GERD -- severe reflux) and I were sleep-deprived from the very beginning.
 Everyone I encountered asked me if my baby was sleeping yet.
 Everyone said, “sleep when the baby sleeps”.
 Everyone had advice for me: co-sleeping, formula, mix rice cereal with formula.
 The list goes on.

-I can say to this day that that was the hardest time of my life.
-As hard as it is to admit this, I would not be around today if I hadn’t learned how to solve it.
+I can say to this day that that being sleep deprived with a sleep-deprived, constantly crying baby was the hardest time of my life.
+As hard as it is to admit this, I would not be around today if I hadn’t learned how to help both of us.
 I couldn’t go on like that.
 I felt like I was dying or that I would accidentally drop my baby.
 I was so scared and beyond exhausted.
-Exhausted is not even the word for it.
+Exhaustion is not even the word for it.

 I now know that sleep is a learned skill.
 My child (like the children I work with) learned independent sleep skills very quickly when given the chance.
+Sleep, along with carefully timed feedings and bedtime feedings (instead of feeding/vomiting all night) improved his reflux more than any amount of medication.
+He relaxed and slept throughout the night, and his digestion improved!
 He slept through the night for 10 hours on the 2nd night and 12 hours on the 3rd night.
 I never once left his side while he was falling asleep.
 I never left him to “cry it out” but instead, I talked to him, comforted him and offered him soothing touch while he fell asleep at bedtime and for each night waking.

 He cried less while he was learning to go to sleep on his own than he did those endless weeks and months before, while I was doing so much intervening.
 As for his cries, they were very different, and I learned to listen to him.
 I learned that my child’s cries were protest cries.
 He was saying, “I don’t know how to do this.”

 To say the least, sleep was life-changing for this solo parent.
 It was life-changing for my son.
-He went from an irritable, frustrated baby who cried most of the day, to a happy child who laughed and ate well.
+He went from an irritable, frustrated, exhausted baby who cried most of the day, to a happy child who laughed and ate well.